Lying in state: Canada

-In Canada, official lying in state is a part of a state funeral, an honor generally reserved for former governors general and former prime ministers.
+In Canada, official lying in state is a part of a state funeral, an honour generally reserved for former governors general and former prime ministers.
 It is held in the Centre Block of Parliament Hill, in the national capital, Ottawa, Ontario.
 Ex-governors general lie in state in the Senate Chamber while former prime ministers lie in the Hall of Honour.
 During the period of lying in state, the caskets are flanked at each corner by a Guard of honour, composed of four members drawn from the Canadian Forces and Royal Canadian Mounted Police, as well as members of the Governor General's Foot Guards for former governors general, and guards from the parliamentary security forces for former prime ministers.
 Guards stand at each corner with heads bowed and weapons inverted (resting on Arms reversed) with their backs turned towards the casket.

 Provinces may also mount state funerals and have a lying in state for a distinguished former resident.
 For instance, Maurice Richard, nationally known hockey player, was given a state funeral by the province of Quebec when he died in 2000; his coffin lay in state at the Molson Centre.
-This process was repeated for fellow Canadiens players, Jean Béliveau in December 2014 and Guy Lafleur in May 2022.
+This process was repeated for fellow Canadiens players Jean Béliveau in December 2014 and Guy Lafleur in May 2022.

-Upon his death in October 2012, 24th Lieutenant Governor of Ontario and former member of parliament Lincoln Alexander received only the second provincial state funeral in the province.
-Ontario staged its first state funeral in October 1982 for former Premier John Robarts.
+Upon his death in October 2012, 24th lieutenant governor of Ontario and former member of parliament Lincoln Alexander received only the second provincial state funeral in the province.
+Ontario staged its first state funeral in October 1982 for former premier John Robarts.